 How To Prepare Your House Against Looters

 We are seeing a lot of looting in our cities presently.
+Some looting is tied to the protests going on in places like Los Angeles, CA. Civil unrest often leads to a riot where the rioters will become looters of homes and businesses.
 Once the stores are out of food and supplies, it is almost inevitable that looting will start happening in homes.
-Keep in mind that this could be out of necessity or it could just be out of pure anger and rebellion.
-No matter the reason, it is important to know how to prepare your house against looters.
+Remember that this could be out of necessity or pure anger and rebellion.
+Knowing how to prepare your house against looters is essential, no matter the reason.
+Home security and related home defense can actually account for survival if done properly.
+Some steps will act as a deterrent to potential looters when you implement security measures they recognize and don’t want to mess with.

 What Do Looters Want?

-You may find yourself wondering why looters loot or what they may want?
+You may find yourself wondering why looters loot or what they may want.
 Why would they want to loot your home?
-These are questions that really don’t have an easy answer.
-Sometimes looting happens out of necessity because there is a lack of resources.
-However, sometimes it happens because there are just bad people in the world.
+These are questions that don’t have an easy answer.
+Sometimes, looting happens out of necessity because of a lack of resources after disasters like hurricanes.
+However, sometimes it happens because there are just bad people who live their lives as criminals.

-Looting is also referred to as sacking, ransacking, plundering, despoiling, despoliation, and pillaging.
-It is the theft of goods by force either by the military, political victory, or during a catastrophe such as war or uprising.
-Looters want whatever they can get their hands on: food, water, things they can sell, resources, and any supplies you have.
+Looting is also known as sacking, ransacking, plundering, despoiling, despoliation, and pillaging.
+It is the theft of goods by force, military, political victory, or during a catastrophe such as war or uprising.
+Looters want whatever they can get their hands on: food, water, things they can sell, storage resources, firearms like rifles, and any supplies you have.

 Related: Sneaky Places to Hide Your Valuables